 Write a letter to the editor or an op-ed to as many newspapers as you can find.
 These can reach many people.
 Then post it on social media.

-An op-ed is an opinion piece of up to 700 words.
+An op-ed or guest column is an opinion piece of up to 700 words.
 A letter to the editor is short and makes one point – up to 300 words.

-Sample op-eds for a northwestern Oregonian audience (Portland):
+Sample op-eds for a northwestern Oregonian audience (Portlanders):

 Unpublished op-ed for Douglas County, Oregon.
 October 2020